iSlammedMyKindle/twitchToDiscordBot/readme.md

 1. In the oAuth2 menu, select URL Generator; check `bot`, then in the second box, check "Manage messages", "Send Message", and "Read Messages"
 1. copy the link and paste it into your browser; from here you should be able to add the bot to your test server.
 (Save this link for later, you'll need it to add it to other places when required)

-## Setting up a discord channel
+## Setting up a Discord channel

-On your discord server, the channel that will reflect twtich needs to have permissions disabled on it.
+On your Discord server, the channel that will reflects Twitch chat needs to have permissions disabled on it.
 Twitch is directly based on an IRC standard, which means things like threads are not going to be supported.

-Create the channel, and then copy it's discord ID (enable developer settings in your personal discord settings to make this work.)
-You can also find the discord ID in the URL of your browser if discord is being used there (it will be the last set of numbers in the link).
+Create the channel, and then copy it's Discord ID (enable developer settings in your personal Discord settings to make this work.)
+You can also find the Discord ID in the URL of your browser if Discord is being used there (it will be the last set of numbers in the link).
 Place the channel ID inside `config.js` -> `T2D_DISCORD_CHANNEL`.

 ## `T2S_DEV_SAVE_TOKEN`